6 Reasons Why No One is Reading Your Blog

 Where do you find value?

-My most-read post to-date with hundreds of hits each day, is "Everything You Need to Know About Using ShopStyle Collective".
-It remains number 4 on Google search results for "how to use ShopStyle collective" and drives the majority of traffic to my blog on any given day.
+My most-read post to-date with hundreds of hits each day, is The Instagram Algorithm: 5 Mistakes You're Making.
+It remains number 5 on Google search results for "Instagram Algorithm mistakes" and drives a robust chunk of traffic to my blog on any given day.
 Why?
-Because people want to know everything there is to know about using ShopStyle Collective.
+Because people want to know what mistakes they're making with the Instagram Algorithm and how to fix them.

 Sylvia ultimately made the decision to take her blog in a new direction this year, with content that was more true to who she is at her core.
 She published her first post of the new year, 8 Tips for Making the Most of 2018, candidly talking about some of her bad habits and how she planned to make some lifestyle changes, and got an overwhelming response from her readers.
 Not only was the post relatable, but it gave her readers a reason to connect with what she was going through and get on board with starting 2018 off on a positive note.